isomerpages/nhg-jsmc/_programs/Track Speakers/Track 2.md

 expertise lies in managing complex and unstable patients through collaborative, multidisciplinary approaches, currently, with a special focus on end-of-life (EOL) care for frail and chronic patients living at home.&nbsp;&nbsp;</p>
+<p>Ms. Precill</p>
-<p>Ms. Precilla actively contributes to the education, coaching and mentorship
+<p>a actively contributes to the education, coaching and mentorship of fellow
-of fellow nurses, fostering professional development within the community nursing sector and amongst the APN community in Singapore.
+nurses, fostering professional development within the community nursing sector and amongst the APN community in Singapore.
 She is involved in research initiatives, particularly in wound management, nutrition, and EOL care tailored to home care patients.&nbsp;&nbsp;</p>
+<p></p>
 <p>In addition to her clinical responsibilities, Ms. Precilla has contributed
 in shaping national nursing policies and initiatives, advocating for improved community healthcare standards.
-Currently, she is pioneering efforts to establish APN-led medication prescribing practices within the community setting, aiming to enhance patient access and care quality</p>
+Currently, she is pioneering efforts to establish APN-led medication prescribing practices within the community setting, aiming to enhance patient access and care quality.</p>
 </div>
 </details>
 <details class="isomer-details">